ALICE - United Way of San Antonio and Bexar County

 WHAT ARE THE DATA TELLING US?

-Households experiencing ALICE are increasing and widespread throughout the county.
+Households experiencing hardship are increasing and widespread throughout the county.

-Individuals experience barriers that limit life outcomes due to race, ethnicity, sex, gender identity, sexual orientation, ZIP code of residence, health, ability, veteran status, and/or immigration status.
+Further, households experience hardship disproportionately due to race, ethnicity, sex, gender identity, sexual orientation, ZIP code of residence, health, ability, veteran status and/or immigration status.

-Zip codes with higher instances of poverty are concentrated in the central and southern regions of the County.
-Homes experiencing ALICE are more widely distributed throughout the County, even with the highest concentrations falling inside Loop 410 and in the south.
+Zip codes with higher instances of poverty are concentrated in the near west and east regions of the county.
+Homes experiencing ALICE are more widely distributed throughout the county, even with the highest concentrations falling inside Loop 410 and in the west.

 Experience ALICE with the Bexar-County specific ALICE Tool